martin-beran/fpga/mb50/README.md

 #### Memset

-    memset ADDR VAL [VAL...]
+    memset ADDR VALUE [VALUE...]
     m

 Store values in memory.
-Each value can be a number or a string constant.
-Size of a binary or hexadecimal constant is determined by the number of digits (up to 8 binary or 2 hexadecimal digits yield a byte, more digits store a word).
-Size of a decimal constant is set by mandatory appending `b` for a byte or `w` for a word.
+Each value can be a number (little endian if more than one byte) or a string constant (in double quotes, characters stored in the order of appearance in the string).
+Size of a binary or hexadecimal constant is determined by the number of digits (up to 8 binary or 2 hexadecimal digits or 1 character yield a byte, more digits or characters store a little endian word).
+Size of a decimal constant is two bytes if the value is outside the range 0–255 or if it contains more than 3 digits (e.g., 0000, 0009, 0099, 0200).
 All values are stored sequentially starting at address `ADDR`.

 #### Quit